 Oh!
 My!
 God!

 I had long "thought about" getting a spinning wheel, but then, having a huge box plopped in front of me, I was happy, confused and mostly scared that I would not be able to figure out how to spin.
-I had never really seen a wheel up close, did not have any friends who spun and had to "learn" even basic things like that drive wheel turns clock-wise when spinning.
+I had never really seen a spinning wheel up close, did not have any friends who spun yarn and had to "learn" even basic things like that drive wheel turns clock-wise when spinning, treadling evenly, drafting fibers etc.

-That day was the beginning of a long time affair with spinning.
-Not only have I fallen completely in love with the soothing rhythm of the wheel, but also built our own spinning and weaving online business and local shop from the ground up.
-With over a decade in business I still get excited when new fibers come in and new spinning wheel models are introduced.
+That day was the beginning of a long time love affair with spinning, yarn and of course fibers.
+Not only have I fallen completely in love with the soothing rhythm of the spinning wheel, but also built our own spinning and weaving online business and local shop in Oregon from the ground up.
+With over a decade in business I still get excited when new spinning fibers and rovings come in and new spinning wheel models are introduced.

 So, now YOU are ready to jump into the world of spinning!
 My advice to you: just do it, all else will come and above all just have fun!
 I know I am....